Special Needs Office

 - Do you have a health condition or disability that impacts on your study and/or workplace placement?

-- Are you a carer of a relative or friend with special needs and sometimes struggle to get all your uni work done?
+- Are you a carer of a relative or friend with special needs and sometimes find it difficult to get all your uni work done?

 The UNE Special Needs Office offers practical assistance and advice to students, who may be affected by an injury, long illness, disability, learning difficulties or other health condition, as well as for students, who are carers of family members with a disability.